core-wg/yang-cbor/draft-ietf-core-yang-cbor-latest.md

 Leafs of type leafref MUST be encoded using the rules of the schema node referenced by the 'path' YANG statement.

-The following example shows the encoding of the value "eth1" assigned to the leaf 'interface-state-ref'.
+The following example shows the encoding of an 'interface-state-ref' leaf instance set to "eth1".

 Definition example from {{RFC7223}}: